codecrunchers/AWS-Full-Stack-Pipeline/README.md

 # Enterprise Development and Deployment
 ## A Docker Backed AutoScaling ECS Managed Amazon Pipeline

-This is a *fully managed* ECS/Container Driven build Continuous Delivery Platform.
+This is a *fully managed* ECS/Container Driver Continuous Delivery Platform for building, testing and Production deployment

 This is a working, but basic enterprise deployment platform for AWS - with a central theme of deploying via a Managed Jenkins ECS cluster.
 There's plenty of work to do, incl. security concerns (caveat emptor) - but out of the box with a few configuration steps you get